mate-academy/react_keys/README.md

 > Here is [the working version](https://mate-academy.github.io/react_keyboard/)

-- before any key was pressed show the `Nothing was pressed yet` message;
+- before any key was pressed show the ` ` message;
 - when a key is pressed show a `The last pressed key is [key]` message;
 - use `componentDidMount` to add `keyup` handler:
     ```ts